learn-co-curriculum/dsc-introduction-to-time-series/README.md

     memory usage: 57.1+ KB

-While working with time series data in Python, it's important to always ensure that dates are used as index values and are understood my Python as a true "date" object.
+While working with time series data in Python, it's important to always ensure that dates are used as index values and are understood by Python as a true "date" object.
 This can be done either by using Pandas' `Timestamp` or base Python’s `Datetime` and is interchangeable in most cases.
 It’s the type used for the entries that make up a `DatetimeIndex`, and other time series oriented data structures in pandas.
 Further details on Timestamp can be found [here](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.Timestamp.html).

 We need to do two things now:
 1. Make sure that we change the dates in our data sets from "non-null object" to "non-null datetime".
 To make sure Python understands the date correctly, a `format` argument can be passed [as specified in the documentation](https://pandas.pydata.org/pandas-docs/stable/timeseries.html#providing-a-format-argument).